uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 - The implementation of [privacy-preserving hardware device binding](https://swiyu-admin-ch.github.io/technology-stack/#credential-storage-and-device-binding)
 - The implementation of [batch-issuance](https://swiyu-admin-ch.github.io/specifications/interoperability-profile/#privacy-considerations)

-A more detailed roadmap for the swiyu Trust Infrastructure will follow.
+A more detailed view on the topics that are currently roadmap for the swiyu Trust Infrastructure will follow.